HashiCorp-Partner-Lab/terraform-consul-partner-consul-sd-vpc-deployment/README.md

 - Subnet for HashiCorp Consul deployment within the VPC.
 - Internet Gateway to enable communication with the external world.

-### HCP HVN (HashiCorp Virtual Network):
-- The HashiCorp Virtual Network (HVN) is created to serve as the foundation for HCP services.
-- Network peering connection to connect the HVN with the partner's AWS VPC.

 ### Consul Cluster:
 - An empty HashiCorp Consul Cluster is provisioned within

-Certainly!
-Here are the requirements and recommended environment variables for deploying the Terraform configuration:

 ## Requirements